 The measure can be modified further to exclude non-recurring events, such as a payout associated with a lost lawsuit.
 Doing so presents a better view of a firm's core profitability.
 However, this concept can be taken too far, since incurring the occasional non-recurring expense is a normal part of being in business.

-Operating income is closely followed by investors, who want to understand the ability of a company's core operations to earn a profit, without extraneous financing and other issues interfering with reported results.
+Operating income is closely followed by investors, who want to understand the ability of a company's core operations to grow organically and earn a profit, without extraneous financing and other issues interfering with reported results.
 The measure can be particularly revealing when viewed on a trend line, and especially as a percentage of net sales, to see spikes and dips in the number over time.
 Operating income can also be compared to that of other companies in the same industry to gain an understanding of relative performance.

 The managers of a business can fraudulently alter the operating income figure with a variety of accounting tricks, such as a different revenue recognition policy, accelerated or delayed expense recognition, and/or changes to reserves.